I want to try and make your life a lot easier. To do that I have made a list of 9 of the best Clean Eating Thanksgiving recipes.

 These roasted sweet potatoes look a harder to make than they are.
 All you are the right tools and a lot of things in this world are a lot easier to do.
 That’s been my Mom’s motto for years.
 She’s right you know.
 These potatoes are so easy and oh, so delicious.
 I find myself thinking about how I bet this recipe would be good with regular potatoes too.

 Here is a great clean eating pumpkin pie recipe with the clean eating pie crust recipe included.
-It’s made with honey instead of sugar.
-The pie crust is made with whole wheat flour.
+It’s made with maple syrup instead of sugar.
+The pie crust is made with whole wheat spelt flour.
 You can use any kind of milk you want.
-Pumpkin pie is a must at Thanksgiving although I never eat it, it is just something I’ve never had a palate for.
-I know a lot of other people love pumpkin pie.
+Pumpkin pie is a must at Thanksgiving!

 11. Apple Pie – Amy’s Healthy Baking